 Bone dragons share many characteristics of ordinary skeletal creatures.
 They are “powered” entirely by negative energy and have no need to eat or to rest; they are generally affected by spells reactive to negative energy (assuming it gets past their magic resistance), but they are not extra-planar, and cannot be banished or dispelled.
 Like other bone creatures, they are resistant to cutting and piercing damage, and as just mentioned, they have a Substantial level of magic resistance.
 They have the strength of stone giants, and a natural fear aura similar to many undead forms, but fortunately one thing they do not have is a breath weapon.

-Xanthix the Dracolich appears as an enormous blue dragon, gaunt and scarred, probably sixty or more feet in length and a wingspan even greater.
+Xanthix the Dracolich appears as an enormous blue dragon, gaunt and scarred, probably sixty or more feet in length and with a wingspan even greater.
 He is Chaotic Evil incarnate, so much so that he is believed to be nearly as dangerous to those who summon him as he is to those he is summoned against.
-His hatred of all life and his desire to inflict destruction appear without limitation.
-Where Xanthis strikes, very little survives.
+Cults dedicated to Xanthis are always highly Chaotic themselves, usually to the point of being nihilistic or even self-destructive.
+The only purpose to summon Xanthis is to destroy; he cannot be bargained or reasoned with, and it is said that once invoked, it is his sole intent to destroy every living thing on the Prime Material plane.

 While only these two cases are confirmed, there are persistent legends of Xanthix being summoned at various other times, usually in the context of a kingdom or independent culture vanishing without a more standard explanation.
 While some are quite plausible, all suffer from failing to explain how or why the Dragon went away after doing is supposed damage.
 Given the scale of resources necessary to accomplish this, it seems unlikely that utterly no record or mention of such an effort would exist.